tmacam/private-git-on-dreamhost/README-real.rst

 HTTP-accessible Git repositories on Dreamhost_ using Git's ``git-http-backend`` (a.k.a git's `Smart HTTP protocol`__).
-While similar guides can easily be found by the thousands in the Web (I've listed some of them in the Refereces section), I've found that some guides have outdated information or that the setup described in them could be improved.
+While similar guides can easily be found by the thousands in the Web (I've listed some of them in the References section), I've found that some guides have outdated information or that the setup described in them could be improved.
 Thus, this guide tries to update, improve and consolidate the information dispersed in such sources.